Subscribe to updates

 Confirmation of Tree Preservation Order (TPO) 3046 - Land between 3 & 5 Hanbury Drive, Biggin Hill

-The committee was scheduled to consider objections received against the making of Tree Preservation Order (TPO) 3046, which covers trees located on a green between numbers 3 and 5 Hanbury Drive.
-The report indicated that the trees make an important contribution to the amenity of the surrounding local area.
-An objection was received from the landowner, who argued that the TPO was contrary to regulations, covered trees of limited significance, and that the Council had not provided sufficient evidence of an evaluation.
-The report stated that the TPO was made in accordance with The Town and Country Planning Act 1990 and that a visual assessment using the TEMPO (Tree Evaluation Method for Preservation Orders) scoring system justified the order.
-A planning application for the erection of nine dwellings on the site was also noted as being considered.
+The committee was scheduled to consider objections received against the making of Tree Preservation Order (TPO) 3046.
+The trees in question are located on a green space between numbers 3 and 5 Hanbury Drive.
+The report stated that the trees make an important contribution to the amenity of the surrounding local area and that the TPO was considered justified following a visual assessment using the TEMPO (Tree Evaluation Method for Preservation Orders) scoring system.
+The TPO is an area order, designed to protect any trees within the specified area.

 Confirmation of Tree Preservation Order (TPO) 3051 - Land North West Opposite The Southern Junction of Snag Lane with Cudham Lane North